 Michael Dunn: Executive Director

 Michael worked for 30+ years for Environment Canada, retiring in 2007.
 His experience was varied ranging from coastal mapping to wildlife habitat conservation.
-As a life-long learner and avid naturalist, he has been engaged in learning about and communicating the wonder and lessons of nature for over 40 years.Michael had been president of the Conservancy up to the begining of April 2013 but has now undertaken the hands-on direction of the Society’s activities and will answer emails addressed to email@example.com
+As a life-long learner and avid naturalist, he has been engaged in learning about and communicating the wonder and lessons of nature for over 40 years.Michael had been president of the Conservancy up to the beginning of April 2013 but has now undertaken the hands-on direction of the Society’s activities and will answer emails addressed to firstname.lastname@example.org

 Rob Underhill: Biologist